We might receive compensation from certain providers listed below. Find Out More

 Conclusion

 I think this IMOU Cue 2 is quite a good pick due to some tiny but in the same time important things like a siren and abnormal sound detection, especially the High Efficiency H.265 coding support and privacy mask and this cozy design, I’ve listed a lot of them today – IMOU Ranger 2 is a great pick.
-And I was surprised it did way better than Ezviz in a video test both in day and nights modes.
-Get it officially on the Pipl Systems Store along with a worldwide delivery 🙂
+And I was surprised it did way better than Ezviz in a video test, both in day and night modes.

 Leave a Reply